gallery

 Kuluʻī belong to the Amaranth family (Amaranthaceae).
 Other native Hawaiian family members include five species of Charpentiera, a rare and little known amaranth (Amaranthus brownii) from Nīhoa, ʻāweoweo (Chenopodium oahuense), and three species of Achyranthes.

-Apparently the flowers and wood of kuluʻī were packed into a hallow stem such as bamboo (ʻohe), lit on fire and thrown from a particular cliff.
-The firey material would eject much is an aerial display much like modern-day fireworks.
-[1] Pāpala kepau (Pisonia spp.) were also used in a similar manner.
-(See Plant Profiles for Pisonia)
+Apparently, the flowers and wood of kuluʻī were packed into a hallow stem such as bamboo (ʻohe), lit on fire and thrown from a particular cliff.
+The fiery material would eject much is an aerial display much like modern-day fireworks.
+[1] Pāpala (Charpentiera spp.) were also used in a similar manner.
+(See Plant Profiles for Charpentiera)

 Additional References